-Dear <<first name>> <<middle name>> <<last name>> <<suffix>>:
+Dear <<first_name>> <<last_name>>:

-<<cb2b_text_2(Variable Text)>> ("Smith") is writing to make you aware of an incident that may affect the security of some of your information.
-Safeguarding information is among Smith's highest priorities, and this letter provides details of the incident, our response to it, and resources available to you right now to help protect your personal information from possible misuse, should you feel it is appropriate to do so.
+The American Osteopathic Association ("AOA") is writing to notify you of a recent incident that may have impacted the security of your information.
+We want to provide you with information about the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it necessary to do so.